How to Do Cuba on $50/Day + An ULTIMATE Guide!

 Let me keep it real, there were two days where I went over budget but was very under budget the other days so it worked out!?

-Also, accommodations and tours (if that’s your thing) should be booked in advanced.
+Also, accommodations and tours (if that’s your thing) should be booked in advance.
 That is why it is not included in the breakdown.

 Want a super detailed, informative guide to everything you want to know in Cuba?!